How much does an Inlay or Onlay Cost?

 - 555= 5 surface indirect restoration

 Remember indirect restoration simply means it is made outside the mouth.
-Inlays, onlays and crowns
+Inlays, onlays and crowns are all examples.

 The biggest price difference will come down to the individual dentist as there are no set limits on what they can charge- just guidelines issued by the ADA.
 The next biggest factor influencing the price will be the type of material used.
 With the prices of gold sky rocketing the cost of a gold inlay could be more.
 The lab will charge the dentist the amount of gold used to make the restoration, so the bigger the inlay/onlay the more it will end up costing.